 Before heading to our first choice, we decided to check out other places in Panama.
 We rented a car and explored Altos del Maria, Anton Valley and the Coronado area for 3 days.
 Altos del Maria and Anton Valley are in the mountains a short drive from Panama City.
 The mountains were beautiful.
 The weather was comfortable, and the Expat community was very welcoming.
 In fact, on our first day, our hosts invited us to a party at their lovely home.
 The biggest downside for us was that there were no stores or restaurants in Altos Del Maria.
 If you wanted a carton of milk or a cheeseburger, you had to drive 30 minutes back to the Pan Am Highway.
 And that drive was not easy, especially at night.
 And the Expat community wasn’t very large.
 So we decided to keep looking.
 We knew that the area wasn’t right for us.

 The Panama Pacific Coast is very popular with Expats.
 There are lots of high rise condominiums right on the beach.
 And with so many Expats, the infrastructure is there for a nice retirement lifestyle.
-Coronado is close enough to Panama City for day trips to shop, but there are plenty of shops and services close, so it’s not necessary to drive to Panama City.
+Coronado is close enough to Panama City for day trips to go shopping, but there are plenty of shops and services close, so it’s not necessary to drive to Panama City.

 Rentals are hard to find in Coronado